12 Clear Signs You’re Ready to Start Dating After Divorce

 6. You’ve reclaimed yourself

 Everyone’s divorce story is different.
 Maybe you were married for a few years before things fell apart.
-Perhaps you’re discerning how to parent your children after a divorce.
+Perhaps you’re discerning how to parent your children after a divorce (dating when there is a child in the picture can be a completely different proposition).
 But regardless of your story, you get to decide where you’re going from here.

 Maybe you’ve realized that you need to take more time to heal from your experience of divorce.
 You could be ready to start dating again.
 But wherever you’re at in the healing process, it’s important to let yourself process the event, and claim this new path of life.